ryu1kn/vscode-partial-diff/README.md

 * `PartialDiff: Mark 1st text`: Mark the selected text as the 1st text to compare.
 * `PartialDiff: Mark 2nd text and Take diff`: Mark the selected text as the 2nd text and compare it with the 1st.

+**NOTE:**

-Diff will be taken only after selecting the 2nd text.
+* Diff will be taken only after selecting the 2nd text
+* Executing "mark text" command without selecting any text will select the entire text of the current file

 ## Keyboard Shortcuts